vojay-dev/vojay-dev.github.io/_posts/2024-12-23-local-ai-ollama.md

 With `glow`, the code snippets suggested by the model have syntax highlighting, allowing you to receive quick feedback, even for internal, critical code, since it never leaves your laptop.
 You can review confidential code at no cost.

+{: .note }
-> Of course, the quality of the review depends on the model you use.
+Of course, the quality of the review depends on the model you use.
 While Gemma 2 generally performs well, there are models specifically trained for code generation, such as CodeGemma, which is based on Gemma 2.
 Experimentation is essential; check out the [Ollama model library](https://ollama.com/library) for all available models.

 ## Demo: Summarize